 You’re looking for some great photos to utilize for your business.
 Time to take out your phone and snap some pictures, right?
 Not quite.
 While your phone’s photos look good on social media, the quality may not be quite right for your business needs.
-Additionally, just because you’re using a fancy DSLR camera doesn’t mean your photos are business ready.
+Additionally, just because you’re using a fancy DSLR camera doesn’t mean your photos are business-ready.

 Your business needs great photos that match your brand messaging and promote the value of your products and services.
 Whether you’re snapping the photos yourself or utilizing a photographer, how can you ensure that your brand photos are more than just good?
-We’ve outlined a few of our favorite tips that the pros use to elevate their photos.
+We’ve outlined a few of our favorite tips that the pros use to elevate and manipulate their photos.

-Light isn’t just the darkness or brightness in your photography, but can set the atmosphere, mood, and tone.
+Light isn’t just the darkness or brightness in your photography but can set the atmosphere, mood, and tone.
 Even the best subject won’t look good without the proper lighting –– this means using more than just your camera flash to light your photos.

-You can run out and purchase a professional lighting set, including light boxes, or find other simple tools like bounce cards to improve your lighting.
+You can run out and purchase a professional lighting set, including light-boxes, or find other simple tools like bounce cards to improve your lighting.
 Changing the way shadows and highlights fall on your subject can elevate your photos from good to great!

 Placement and Composition